EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 In the $pq$ rule, agencies can specify how much prior knowledge there is by assigning a value $q$ which represents how accurately respondents can estimate another respondent’s value before any data are published ($p < q < 100$).<br />
 Parameter $q$ represents the error in estimation before the cell is published.

-Formally, a cell is protected if
+Formally, a cell is protected if:

 $$\frac{q}{100} \sum_{i = c + 2}^{N} x_i \geq \frac{p}{100} x_1$$